-While many organizations across the country have cut or reduced refugee programs, IINE continues to resettle refugees.
-In fact, we resettled a higher number of refugees in 2019 than we did in 2018.
-Additionally, IINE is in contact with many of the more than 7,000 former refugee clients we have resettled since 2007.
-Many routinely come to our offices for education, career and legal services.
+Throughout these significant shifts in admissions ceilings, IINE has continued to resettle refugees.
+Additionally, IINE is in contact with many of our former refugee clients, who we resettled as long ago as 2007.
+Many routinely come to our offices for education, career, and legal services.